stoth68000/cello/README.md

     make

 ## Features
-* Any reasonable framerate (29.97, 30, 59.94, 60) is supported and the blackbox may adjust the framerate
+* Any reasonable framerate (29.97, 30, 59.94, 60) is supported and the blackbox may adjust the framerate.
 * Any HD video format is supported (720p 1080i/p), the blackbox may adjust the format.
 * Once running, if cello detects 2 seconds of video loss, the process self terminates.
 * The output on port B allows production staff to use the product with no access to Linux consoles, as a pure video appliance.